Skip to main content

 Embed Dashboards

-Discover data apps, select dashboards, create embeds, and generate framework-specific frontend code — all through conversation.
+Discover data apps, select dashboards, create embeds, and generate framework-specific frontend code through conversation.

 Query Your Data